opnfv/functest/docs/testing/developer/devguide/index.rst

   ===================

-  An automatic reporting page has been created in order to provide a consistant view of the scenarios.
+  An automatic reporting page has been created in order to provide a consistent view of the scenarios.
   In this page, each scenario is evaluated according to test criteria.
   The code for the automatic reporting is available at `[8]`_.